 Create a script or a cheat sheet.

 Having a script or a cheat sheet of answers can eliminate the “I don’t know” and having to call your customer back.
 There will be things that will pop up that you may not know and that’s fine, but adding it to your sheet can definitely help with finding answers on the spot.
 It means a lot to a customer if you say “I’m not sure, but I can find out and call you back as soon as I can.”
-That creates a great rapport and balances a trust between you.
+That creates a great rapport and balances a trust between you and your client.

 Never make up an answer you don’t know on the spot.